bioimage-io/bioimageio-chatbot/docs/README.md

 ## Disclaimer

-The BioImage.IO Chatbot is greatly enriched by the valuable resources contributed by the global bioimage analysis community.
-We extend our deepest gratitude to all contributors, especially the original authors of the materials integrated into our extensions.
-Their work has significantly enhanced the capabilities of this chatbot, providing users with high-quality information and tools.

 These resources are primarily utilized for research purposes in compliance with the European Union's copyright exception on Text and Data Mining (TDM) as outlined in [Directive (EU) 2019/790](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32019L0790).